mcuma/chpc_singularity/README.md

 Modules support pulling programs from CHPC sys branch may be useful for some containers.
 In particular, we can use the Intel compiler/MPI stack to build MPI programs in the container, or use Intel Python Distribution.
 Both are built in distro-agnostic fashion so if installed on CentOS, they work on e.g. Ubuntu.

-This description is for Ubuntu based containers, for CentOS, sys branch LMod should work directly from the container after re-initializing LMod.
+This description is for Ubuntu based containers, for CentOS, sys branch LMod works with the CHPC CentOS7 LMod installation after re-initializing LMod (because the shell functions don't get passed to the container).
 For Ubuntu containers, we need to do the following
 - have LMod installed in the sys branch using Ubuntu - can be done from the container -- now /uufs/chpc.utah.edu/sys/installdir/lmod/7.4-u16/